 My personal pick: Plant Therapy

 -This is one of the few companies that posts third party GC/MS profiles for every batch of oil they sell, so I know right away the quality of the oil I’m getting before I ever buy it.
-They also offer several oils as organic, which is hard to find.
+They also offer several oils as organic.
 In addition, in the profile of every oil they offer sourcing and distillation information.

 -PT seems to be pretty transparent about their practices.
 In addition to offering third party GC/MS results, PT has an expert chemist with 40yrs experience in essential oils evaluate the qualtiy of the oils before they go for GC/MS testing.